 Disney’s Hollywood Studios

 Toy Story Midway Mania!
 An innovative ride-game experience combines memorable film characters from Disney•Pixar classics “Toy Story” and “Toy Story 2” with games that match their motion picture personas.
 Donning 3-D glasses, guests seemingly shrink to the size of a toy and hop fanciful ride vehicles that follow a midway-themed route.
 At each game booth, they aim for animated targets using a special spring-action shooter.
 The challenges are designed to be fun for everyone from beginners to serious gamers.

 Jedi Training: Trials of the Temple This popular entertainment offering has been reimagined with new characters and a new villain to battle from Star Wars Rebels.
-Younglings will be guided to the site of a secret and ancient Jedi temple where they will face villains such as Darth Vader and the Seventh Sister Inquisitor from the popular Disney XD series Star Wars Rebels, and discover if they have the makings of a true Jedi.
+Younglings will be guided to the site of a secret and ancient Jedi temple where they will face villains such as Darth Vader, and discover if they have the makings of a true Jedi.

 “Disney Junior-Live on Stage!”
 Some of the most beloved characters from the Disney Channel lineup are featured in a singing, clapping and be-bopping show designed for preschoolers.
 The show stars favorites from popular Disney Channel programs including “Mickey Mouse Clubhouse,” “Doc McStuffins,” “Sofia the First,” and more.

 “Indiana Jones Epic Stunt Spectacular!”
 If getting in the middle of the action is your style, you could be chosen as an extra to brave earth-shattering crashes and fiery explosions in a backstage view of movie-making.